 Where does academic literature highlight high-risk moments of exclusion?

 What feedback, stories and experiences have you gathered from your employees, especially from those whose voices are underrepresented and who are at greatest risk of discrimination?

-You can start big and drill down - ‘what moments stop our talented women getting to our leadership roles?’, or you can focus on more precise issues revealed by data - ‘why do our assessors rate BAME candidates lower than Non-BAME candidates in our graduate assessment centre?’.
-Once you have a focus, everything else falls into place - you choose a measure for your moment, design an intervention to influence that outcome and test its effect with a robust experiment.
+You can start big and drill down - ‘what moments stop our talented women getting to our leadership roles?’, or you can concentrate on more precise issues revealed by data - ‘why do our assessors rate BAME candidates lower than non-BAME candidates in our graduate assessment centre?’.
+Once you have a focus, everything else falls into place - you choose a measure for your moment, you design an intervention to influence that outcome and you test its effect with a robust experiment.